|

 systems or mist nozzles for hoses because watering with a regular wand or watering

 can may disturb the surrounding soil causing plants to take longer to root.
-If
+Drip systems are an effective way

 to water larger plants without wetting the foliage.
 Another advantage to drip